Safari (web browser): Safari 3

-On January 9, 2007, at Macworld San Francisco, Jobs unveiled that Safari 3 was ported to the newly-introduced iPhone within iPhone OS (later called iOS).
+On January 9, 2007, at Macworld San Francisco, Jobs unveiled that Safari 3 was ported to the newly introduced iPhone within iPhone OS (later called iOS).
 The mobile version was capable of displaying full, desktop-class websites.
 At WWDC 2007, Jobs announced Safari 3 for Mac OS X 10.5, Windows XP, and Windows Vista.
-He ran a benchmark based on the iBench browser test suite comparing the most popular Windows browsers to the browser, and claimed that Safari had the fastest performance.
+He ran a benchmark based on the iBench browser test suite comparing the most popular Windows browsers, and claimed that Safari had the fastest performance.
 His claim was later examined by a third-party site called Web Performance over HTTP load times.
 They verified that Safari 3 was indeed the fastest browser on the Windows platform in terms of initial data loading over the Internet, though it was only negligibly faster than Internet Explorer 7 and Mozilla Firefox when it came to static content from the local cache.

 The initial Safari 3 beta version for Windows, released on the same day as its announcement at WWDC 2007, contained several bugs and a zero day exploit that allowed remote code executions.
 The issues were then fixed by Apple three days later on June 14, 2007, in version 3.0.1.
 On June 22, 2007, Apple released Safari 3.0.2 to address some bugs, performance problems, and other security issues.
-Safari 3.0.2 for Windows handled some fonts that were missing in the browser but already installed on Windows computers such as Tahoma, Trebuchet MS, and others.
+Safari 3.0.2 for Windows handled some fonts that were missing in the browser but already installed on Windows computers, such as Tahoma, Trebuchet MS, and others.
 The iPhone was previously released on June 29, 2007, with a version of Safari based on the same WebKit rendering engine as the desktop version but with a modified feature set better suited for a mobile device.
 The version number of Safari as reported in its user agent string is 3.0 was in line along with the contemporary desktop editions.

 The first stable, non-beta version of Safari for Windows, Safari 3.1, was offered as a free download on March 18, 2008.
 In June 2008, Apple released version 3.1.2, which addressed a security vulnerability in the Windows version where visiting a malicious web site could force a download of executable files and execute them on the user's desktop.
 Safari 3.2, released on November 13, 2008, introduced anti-phishing features using Google Safe Browsing and Extended Validation Certificate support.
 The final version of Safari 3 was version 3.2.3, which was released on May 12, 2009, with security improvements.